 “Successor” tells the story of a very wealthy man who seeks to avoid the pitfalls of raising a son with plenty but instills in him values such as hard work, appreciation of money, and responsibility.
 To accomplish this, he moves into a hutong (alley) with his wife to raise their boy, pretending to be poor.
 Reminiscent of the American movie “The Truman Show,” the father surrounds his son with a nearly entirely fake existence and cast of characters attempting to raise the type of son he wants.
 The boy’s grandmother, who lives with the family, is, in reality, his teacher.
 He bumps into foreigners hired by his father who ask him questions directly from his English textbook to help him gain confidence, and his father’s guards constantly follow him.

 On the surface, this movie plays to the well-known Chinese and Western themes of strict, overbearing Chinese parents pushing academic success, self-discipline, and acceptance into elite universities.
-However, “Successor” goes beyond this simple albeit rich vein of themes and stories into a film that subtly critiques the state of authoritarianism and yearning for freedom in China.
+However, “Successor” goes beyond this simple, albeit rich, vein of themes and stories into a film that subtly critiques the state of authoritarianism and yearning for freedom in China.

 As the boy matures, he notices the increasing irregularities of life that seem so inconsistent with the perfectly managed life his father attempts to create.
 His desire to pursue his love of running at a state-sponsored sports school is cut short by his father’s desire for him to get good grades and attend the fictional Tsingbei University business school, a mash-up of the elite Tsinghua and Peking universities.
 His desire to pursue his own path and the freedom of doing what he loves conflicts with the stage-managed path his father sets, wanting to mold a successor to his wealth.
 This is not merely telling the story of a maturing young man but a man who wants freedom from strict control.

-The boy discovers the surveillance cameras watching his every move, and the beloved grandmother he buried was really a hired teacher working for his father.
+The boy discovers the surveillance cameras watching his every move and that the beloved grandmother he buried was really a hired teacher working for his father.
 As his mother and father find him discovering the ruse, his world crumbles, lacking any identity or understanding of what is true.
 He leaves his home, his father, and his mother, walking into the light of childhood joy, playing in the water of a stream.

 So what makes “Successor” subversive in China?